-You can literally save thousands of dollars on grid connected and off grid solar panels, hot water or heat pump systems if you qualify for one of the Australian Government’s solar rebates, subsidies or grants!
+You can literally save thousands of dollars on installing grid connected and off grid solar panels, hot water or heat pump systems if you qualify for one of the Australian Government’s solar rebates, subsidies or grants!

 Home solar power rebates